afdreher/EstimatedJudgeReliabilities/README.md

 This GitHub repository is the artifact for our KDD 2024 paper.

 > Estimated Judge Reliabilities for Weighted Bradley-Terry-Luce Are Not Reliable.
-Andrew F. Dreher, Etienne Vogua, Donald S. Fussell.
+Andrew F. Dreher, Etienne Vouga, Donald S. Fussell.
 > In KDD '24: The 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining Proceedings. https://doi.org/10.1145/3637528.3671907

 ## Overview